 - Clearly show those strengths and experiences that are most relevant to the job you are applying for.

-- Demonstrate your potential as a future potential employee.
+- Demonstrate your potential as a future employee that can impact change.

 5 Basic Sections of a CV